-Note that a highly linear correlation between the survey values of VT3 and VN3 translates to a sensitive pickup setting.
-For this reason, a thorough survey is recommended.
+Note that a highly linear correlation between the survey values of VT3 and VN3 translates to an excessively sensitive pickup setting.
+Therefore, a thorough survey is recommended.

 Scheme B compares a differential of the magnitudes, hence the element behavior for a fault can be represented as shown in Fig. 5.
 Because the element looks at magnitudes, the NGT polarity does not need to be consistent with Fig. 2.